DFY-NCSU/ABeautifulRepo/README.md

 ### **Notice**

 Our GitHub Actions workflow is set with `continue-on-error: true` for testing steps.
 This means that even if some tests fail (like required in the step 10), the workflow will still show as "success" to ensure other steps are executed.
-Please review the test results for details on any failures.
+Please review the test results for details on any failures